Latino, Hispanic, and Latinx: What the Terms Mean and How to Use Them

 The examination of these terms simply reminds us that no term is perfect and that language is constantly evolving.
 Our understanding of these ethnic identifiers and acceptance of them needs to also constantly evolve.
 We do our best to be inclusive today but tomorrow the needs and terminology may change, and that has to be OK.

 Next, read on to find out which term you should be using: Black or African American.
+Then, read about these Hispanic Americans who made history.

 - U.S. News and World Report: “How Many People Were Here Before Columbus?